dravila-sl/Research-Data-Management-Framework/DataStroage_how-to-write-readme.md

    |   |   |- Dataset_2-2.csv
 </pre>

-In this README file, it could contain the naming convention, definition of symbols and codes in the dataset, list of variables, units for measurement, locations for data generation/collection, collabortors, who to contact for questions and so on.
+This README file could contain the naming convention, definition of symbols and codes in the dataset, list of variables, units for measurement, locations for data generation/collection, collabortors, who to contact for questions and so on.

 >[!NOTE]
 > Add details to the name, _e.g.
 README_rawData.txt, README_analysis.txt_

 ### Creating README file template

-The recommended minimum content for enhancing reproducibility is <mark>highlighted</mark>.
+The recommended minimum content for enhancing [reproducibility]() is <mark>highlighted</mark>.

 <details>
  <summary> <b>What can be included in a README file</b> </summary>